Ogden Mills Reid: Early life

-Reid was born on May 16, 1882 in Manhattan.
-He was the son of Elisabeth (née Mills) Reid (1857–1931) and Whitelaw Reid (1837–1912), the U.S. Ambassador to Great Britain and France and 1892 Republican Vice Presidential candidate.
+Reid was born on May 16, 1882, in Manhattan.
+He was the son of Elisabeth (née Mills) Reid (1857–1931) and Whitelaw Reid (1837–1912), the U.S. Ambassador to Great Britain and France and 1892 Republican vice presidential candidate.
 His sister was Jean Templeton Reid, who married Sir John Hubert Ward, the son of William Ward, 1st Earl of Dudley, in 1908.

 His maternal grandfather was Darius Ogden Mills, at one time the richest man in California, and his uncle was Ogden Mills, a prominent New York Society man.
 Through his uncle, he was a cousin of twins Gladys Livingston Mills, the thoroughbred racehorse owner and breeder who married Henry Carnegie Phipps and Beatrice Forbes, Countess of Granard, who married Bernard Forbes, 8th Earl of Granard, as well as Ogden Livingston Mills, the 50th Secretary of the Treasury.

 He attended the Browning School in New York, the University of Bonn in Germany, and graduated from Yale University with a bachelor's degree in 1904 and a law degree in 1907.

+Reid was an early member of the Yale swim team, perhaps "Yale's first great swimmer."
+For a time after graduation, he supported the team financially and even helped coach the team.

 Career

 Following his graduation from Yale Law School, he spent a year abroad as secretary to his father when he was the U.S. Ambassador to Great Britain.
 Upon his return to the U.S., he worked at the New York Tribune beginning in 1908 as a reporter.
 The paper was founded in 1841 by Horace Greeley.
 He was an employee there, working in all of the various departments as assistant to the city editor and assistant night editor, until 1912, when, on his father's death he was named editor.
-Reid was a zealous defender of the freedom of the press, and was quoted in 1931 at a commencement address at Miami University at Oxford, Ohio as saying:
+Reid was a zealous defender of the freedom of the press, and was quoted in 1931 at a commencement address at Miami University at Oxford, Ohio, as saying:

 There is a much more serious side to the problem of newspapers striving honestly to print all the news.
 It is the occasional forces to muzzle sources of information.
 This strikes at the freedom of the press without which our country would fall to a par with Soviet Russia, where subsidized and rigorously controlled governmental organs publish only the favorable side of the picture.
 Every move in our country on the part of the Government in this direction has failed, and, I believe, will always fail.
 If ever it does not, then we have real cause for worry.
 If newspaper independence dies, honest and efficient government dies with it.